xxyou00/natural-language/README.md

 And that is it.

 ## Custom entities
-To create your own Entities to use in intents, simply implement the `EntityMatcherInterface` and you can start using this in your intents.
+To create your own Entities to use in intents, simply implement the `EntityMatchable` interface and you can start using this in your intents.
 The `<matcher></matcher>` tags accept a fully qualified namespace for your class.

 For example, if you need an order item:
 ```java